Skip to content

 -a ACTION option allows selecting a desired action between mute (default) and lower_volume.

 -A option allows starting TV control as if it was in the middle of AdVent action (i.e., muted or volume lowered).
 This option could be useful for uni-directional TV controls (such as HarmonyHub or BroadLink) to indicate to AdVent an unusual TV status, as it cannot be fetched.
-For bi-directional controls there is little sense in using this option, as AdVent will read the status from TV upon starting.
+For bi-directional controls this option will be ignored, as AdVent will read the status from TV upon starting.

 -V VOLUME option allows specifying a target value for volume lowering when this action is selected via -a.
 The meaning of the volume specifier VOLUME is TV control-specific and is passed directly to a TV controller.
 In the case of PulseAudio or Nil controls the parameter is interpreted as percentage of volume, and the default is -50%.
 Note that with PulseAudio one could go above 100%, in principle.
 In the case of HarmonyHub or BroadLink, one has to specify a relative change, like -2, where the number corresponds to a number of key presses of the Volume Down button on a TV remote.
 The default for HarmonyHub and BroadLink is -5.
 If you are a fan of commercials, you can specify a positive value ;-).